 - 1. Behavioural equivalences should be

 - i. less distinctive than isomorphism

 - ii. more distinctive than trace equivalence

 - iii. a CCS congruence

 - iv. deadlock sensitive

 - 2. Trace equivalence

 - i. equates processes that have the same traces, i.e., action sequences

+- ii. is implied by LTS isomorphism

-- ii. is a CCS congruence
+- iii. is a CCS congruence

-- iii. is not deadlock sensitive
+- iv. is not deadlock sensitive

-- iv. checking trace equivalence is PSPACE-complete
+- v. checking trace equivalence is PSPACE-complete

 - 1. Behavioural equivalences should be

 - i. less distinctive than isomorphism

 - ii. more distinctive than trace equivalence

 - iii. a CCS congruence

 - iv. deadlock sensitive

 - 2. Trace equivalence

 - i. equates processes that have the same traces, i.e., action sequences

+- ii. is implied by LTS isomorphism

-- ii. is a CCS congruence
+- iii. is a CCS congruence

-- iii. is not deadlock sensitive
+- iv. is not deadlock sensitive

-- iv. checking trace equivalence is PSPACE-complete
+- v. checking trace equivalence is PSPACE-complete

 - 3. Variations: completed, ready, and failure traces